huynhmichelle/Documentation/docs/glossary.md

 **Commit**: An action to save a revised version of your working file to your local Git repository.

+**Compiler**: A program that translates source code written in a particular programming language into executable code.

 **Dependency**: A file resource that your current project needs in order to run.

 **Dialog window**: Smaller graphical windows that appear within the main window.
 When these dialog windows appear, you will usually need to perform an action before returning to the main window.